cconard96/glpi-dev-plugin/README.md

    - Allows developers to quickly jump to the schema or class view for any foreign key fields.
  - Plugin creator
    - Provides a minimalist way to initialize a new plugin from the UI.
+- Profiler
+   - Adds a PluginDevProfiler class that can be used to profile sections of code.
+   - Adds a dashboard for displaying the statistics of profiled code sections.